- 1 Current electricity class 12 Notes with important NCERT questions Solution

 The resistance of the conductor depends on its area of cross-section.
 A thick wire offers less resistance than a thin wire because a thick wire has more area of cross-section is available for the flow of electrons.

-Why alloys of metals have greater resistivity than their constituent metals?
+Why do alloys of metals have greater resistivity than their constituent metals?

 In an alloy, ions occupy random locations relative to each other.
 An electron, therefore, passes through a very random medium and is very frequently deflected, so there are a small relaxation time and hence large resistivity.